Abstract submission for the 6th ISCAID/IFRRS Symposium

 Two types of research abstract communications will be available:

 - Abstracts will be considered for both oral and poster presentation.
-Submitting authors should indicate at the time of abstract submission whether an oral or poster presentation is preferred; but it should be recognised that it is not always possible to accommodate these preferences.
+Submitting authors should indicate at the time of abstract submission whether an oral or poster presentation is preferred; but it should be recognized that it is not always possible to accommodate these preferences.

 - Oral presentation, depending on the content, oral abstracts will be assigned to a 15 or 20 minute slot in the programme (this includes five minutes for questions and changeover).
 Notification of the duration will be made when the final programme timetable is made, as soon after acceptance of the abstract as possible.